MicrosoftDocs/azure-docs/articles/time-series-insights/time-series-insights-update-explorer.md

 ms.service: time-series-insights
 services: time-series-insights
 ms.topic: conceptual
-ms.date: 04/29/2019
+ms.date: 05/03/2019
 ms.custom: seodec18
 ---

 # Visualize data in the explorer Preview

-This document describes the UI/UX features and interface of the Azure Time Series Insights  Preview [explorer web app](https://insights.timeseries.azure.com/preview/samples).
+This document describes the UI/UX features and interface of the Azure Time Series Insights Preview [demo web app](https://insights.timeseries.azure.com/preview/demo).
 Specifically, it discusses the layout of the hosted sample, interface customization options, and navigation through the provided demo.

 ## Prerequisites